sammwyy/ehDeno/README.md

 # ehDeno
-A small and easy to use Event Handler for Deno
+A small and easy to use Event Handler for Deno.

 ## How to use:
 ```typescript